 45.8% of the murders in 2017 are DV related

-Hearts Of Purple will collaborate and work with other charities and departments to ensure the safety, security and correct information is given to each victim as well as working with our Specialist Assessment Team which consists of:
+Hearts Of Purple will collaborate and work with other charities and departments to ensure the safety, security and correct information is given to each victim as well as working with our Specialist Assessment Team which consists of the Former NT Assistant Police Commissioner.

 71 DOMESTIC VIOLENCE RELATED MURDERS THIS YEAR IN QUEENSLAND…